civalin/unoccupied/README.md

 ## Features

 - Based on basename: find an unoccupied name as close as user wanted, not randomly.
-- Isolated: pure function API, no related outer environment like filesystem or DB.
+- Isolated: pure functional API, no related any outer environment like filesystem or DB.
 - Stable: consider edge situations and already be tested.
 - Flexible: library user can choice / overwrite naming algorithm easily.